Wellington Quarry — la Carrière Wellington, Arras

 A small but well-stocked shop at the reception desk sells related books in English and French, postcards and souvenirs.
 Leaflets about visiting Arras and the surrounding area are also available.

-Groups wishing to visit should contact the museum in advance to discuss arrangements.
+Groups wishing to visit should contact the Arras Tourist Office in advance to discuss arrangements.